Join from the comfort of your own home:

-The Core Reveal & Release class actually now includes three things:
+The Core Reveal & Release class includes:

 Come learn the foundational core of Reveal & Release work.
 This system provides a gentle, compassionate way to effectively release.
 This powerful work can be used anytime, anyplace, to improve any area of your life.
 Come liberate your natural ability to let go of any unwanted emotion on the spot, and release your hurts and your conflicts alike.